DumplingsDevs/Pipelines/docs/dispatcher_source_generator.md

 **Recommendation**: We highly recommend using the WrapperDispatcherGenerator for its significant performance advantages and versatility in handling various configuration types.
 It is designed to efficiently handle a wide range of configurations, providing both type safety and optimized performance, making it the preferred choice for most projects.

+Please check [Benchmarks](benchmarks.md) section to see performance difference.